-Organizational Chart Examples
+Organizational Chart Types

 An organization is complete with an org chart that helps showcase the management structure, different departments or flow of command within.
 Here we look at the different purposes of org charts; the company organizational chart sample depicts the different types that exist and some prominent organizational chart examples of prominent companies.